Salagam: Structure and Lakshana

 It is the 1st rāgam in the 7th chakra Rishi.
 The mnemonic name is Rishi-Pa.
 The mnemonic phrase is sa ra ga mi pa dha na.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 In this scale, the notes shuddha rishabham, shuddha gandharam, prati madhyamam, shuddha dhaivatham and shuddha nishadham are used.
 As Salagam is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the prati madhyamam equivalent of Kanakangi, which is the first melakarta.

-Janya rāgams

-Salagam has a minor janya rāgam (derived scale) associated with it.
-See List of janya rāgams for full list of rāgams associated with Salagam and other melakartas.

-Compositions

-A few compositions set to Salagam scale are: